 3 Osteoporosis The "Clinical Threshold."
 Bone is fragile and full of porous holes.
 High fracture risk.

-Figure 1: The progression of bone porosity (empty holes) alongside metabolic decline.
+Figure 1: The progression of bone porosity alongside metabolic decline as the "Estrogen Shield" thins.

 3. Proactive Management: Clinical Stewardship